bit20062896/dXml/manipulatingDocuments.markdown

 	</tr>
 	<tr class="row">
 		<td class="cell nowrap">- (NSString *) value;</td>
-		<td class="cell">Returns the current text value of the @DCXmlNode@.
+		<td class="cell">Returns the current text value of the DCXmlNode.
 This means it looks at the sub nodes and returns the text value of the first DCTextNode.
 This is based on the assumption that the most likely use of this is when dealing with xml data structures where any given xml node will only have a single text value.
 Any other DCTextNode nodes are ignored as are any DCXmlNode nodes.</td>
 	</tr>
 	<tr class="row">
 		<td class="cell nowrap">- (void) setValue:(NSString *)value;</td>